-Choose a title for a memoir: it’s about the reader not about the writer.
+When you choose a title for a memoir, it’s about the reader not about the writer.

 When a title is good, it refers to something the reader will resonate with without any knowledge of the writer or even of the memoir.
 A good title brings the reader to the book; it “snookers” her/him to pick the book up and possibly buy it.